Aref-Akminasi/aws-developer-associate/CICD.md

 ## CodeDeploy - Troubleshooting

-- **Automated Rollback** capability in case of failed deployments or trigger a **CloudWatch Alarm**
+- **Automated Rollback** capability in case of failed deployments **or** trigger a **CloudWatch Alarm**
 - If a rollback happens, CodeDeploy redeploys the last known good revision as a **new deployment (not a restored version)**

 # CodeArtifact

 ## CodeArtifact - Basics

-- CodeArtifact is a secure, scalable, and cost-effective artifact management for software development
-- Developers and CodeBuild can then retrieve dependencies straight from CodeArtifact
+- **Developers and CodeBuild** can then retrieve dependencies straight from CodeArtifact
+- CodeArtifact works as a proxy between the developers and the public artifact repositories that will cache dependencies

+### CodeArtifact - Structure

 - Your CodeArtifact lives in a VPC
 - In the VPC we have a Domain
 - Within a Domain we have repositories where the packages will be saved
-- CodeArtifact works as a proxy between the developers and the public artifact repositories that will cache dependencies

 ![CodeArtifact](./assets/61.png)